 What is Capital Efficiency?

-More formally, you can measure this as:
+Formally, you can measure capital efficiency as:

-ROCE (Return on Capital Employed) = (EBIT (Earnings Before Interest and Tax) /
+|ROCE (Return on Capital Employed) =||(EBIT (Earnings Before Interest and Tax) /

 EBIT=Earnings before interest and tax